isc-projects/kea/doc/sphinx/arm/security.rst

 OpenSSL Tuning
 --------------

-OpenSSL can be tuned for Kea: from OpenSSL for Kea defaults from the OpenSSL configuration apply.
-Here we explain how for instance to limit the TLS version.
+Kea accepts the default OpenSSL configuration parameters, but administrators can also fine-tune the OpenSSL settings.
+For example, it may be desirable to limit the TLS version.

-The OpenSSL configuration file is named ``openssl.cnf`` and is in a system dependent ``etc`` directory.
-It can be overriden using the ``OPENSSL_CONF`` environment variable.
-For OpenSSL versions greater than 1.0.2 the ``MinProtocol`` variable can be set to the wanted minimal protocol.
+The default OpenSSL configuration file is named ``openssl.cnf``.
+It can be found in a system-dependent ``etc`` directory, and the location can be overridden using the ``OPENSSL_CONF`` environment variable.
+For OpenSSL versions greater than 1.0.2, the minimum acceptable protocol can be set via the ``MinProtocol`` variable.

-Here we suppose that none of the variables are set or sections already exist.
+For these examples, we assume that no variables are already set and no sections already exist; it is, of course, possible to reuse existing variables and sections.
-If it is not the case of course they should be reused.

-The default application is ``openssl_conf`` and the corresponding variable must be set to the name of the section which handles defaults, for instance here ``default_conf``.
-So if the ``openssl_conf`` is not yet set please add at the beginning of the OpenSSL configuration file before the first
+In the default application, ``openssl_conf``, the corresponding variable must be set to the name of the section that handles defaults: in this example, ``default_conf``.
+If ``openssl_conf`` is not yet set, add this command at the beginning of the OpenSSL configuration file (before the first section):
-section:

 .. code-block:: ini

    openssl_conf = default_conf

-In the ``default_conf`` section the ``ssl_conf`` variable must be set to the name of the section which handles SSL/TLS defaults, for instance here ``ssl_sect``.
+In the ``default_conf`` section, the ``ssl_conf`` variable must be set to the name of the section that handles SSL/TLS defaults: in this example, ``ssl_sect``.

 .. code-block:: ini

    [ default_conf ]
    ssl_conf = ssl_sect

-In the ``ssl_sect`` section the ``system_default`` variable must be set to the name of the section which handles system defaults, for instance here ``system_default_sect``.
+In the ``ssl_sect`` section, the ``system_default`` variable must be set to the name of the section that handles system defaults: in this example, ``system_default_sect``.

 .. code-block:: ini

    [ ssl_sect ]
    system_default = system_default_sect

-In the ``system_default_sect`` section the ``MinProtocol``  variable must be set to the wanted minimal SSL/TLS version, for instance here ``TLSv1.2``.
+In the ``system_default_sect`` section, the ``MinProtocol``  variable must be set to the desired minimal SSL/TLS version: in this example, ``TLSv1.2``.

 .. code-block:: ini

    [ system_default_sect ]
    MinProtocol = TLSv1.2

-The same procedure can be used to enforce other crypto paramaters if wanted or needed.
+The same steps can be used to enforce other crypto parameters if desired.

-Anyway it is highly recommended to read the manual page about ``openssl.cnf``, its location can vary but its usual name is ``config.5ssl`` so can be displayed using ``man config``.
+It is highly recommended to read the ``openssl.cnf`` manual page, normally called ``config.5ssl`` and displayed using ``man config``.

 Securing a Kea Deployment
 =========================